 Passion for innovation, flight leads students to create Avian

-Four Simon Fraser University students, all from different countries, have used their common passion for innovation and flight to create a small, web-enabled drone that could enhance security systems—and has attracted the interest of SFU’s own security team.
+Four Simon Fraser University students, including three applied sciences students, have used their common passion for innovation and flight to create a small, web-enabled drone that could enhance security systems—and has attracted the interest of SFU’s own security team.

 Calling their team Avian Robotics, the students say their product, known as Avian, is designed to improve response time to emergencies, effectively reduce blind spots, and create more robust security systems—all while being connected to and controlled via a laptop rather than a radio controller.
 It’s also 3-D printed, meaning the team can customize the size and shape while the product’s “brain” and inner electronics remain the same.